ShoaibKhan/Nox/README.md

   <img src="https://github.com/ShoaibAhmadKhan/Nox/blob/master/pictures/S2.jpg" width="300" height="600" />
 </p>

-3) Rate how you feel about the lecture as you learn, and ask question instantaneously!
+3) Rate how you feel about the lecture as you learn, and ask questions instantaneously!

 # User Guide for Developers